sohanlaxmicoin/go/services/orbit/internal/docs/reference/errors/server-error.md

 title: Internal Server Error
 ---

-If there's an internal error within Horizon, Horizon will return a `server_error` response.
-This response is a catch-all, and can refer to many possible errors in the Horizon server: a configuration mistake, a database connection error, etc.
+If there's an internal error within Orbit, Orbit will return a `server_error` response.
+This response is a catch-all, and can refer to many possible errors in the Orbit server: a configuration mistake, a database connection error, etc.

-Horizon does not expose information such as stack traces or raw error messages to a client.
+Orbit does not expose information such as stack traces or raw error messages to a client.
 Doing so may reveal sensitive configuration data such as secret keys.

-If you are encountering this error on a server you control, please check the Horizon log files for more details.
+If you are encountering this error on a server you control, please check the Orbit log files for more details.
 The logs should contain detailed information to help you discover the root issue.

-If you are encountering this error on the public Stellar infrastructure, please report an error on [Horizon's issue tracker](https://github.com/rover/go/issues) and include the instance attribute.
+If you are encountering this error on the public Stellar infrastructure, please report an error on [Orbit's issue tracker](https://github.com/rover/go/issues) and include the instance attribute.
 Any other information, such as the request that triggered the response, would be most welcome.

 ## Attributes

-As with all errors Horizon returns, `server_error` follows the [Problem Details for HTTP APIs](https://tools.ietf.org/html/draft-ietf-appsawg-http-problem-00) draft specification guide and thus has the following attributes:
+As with all errors Orbit returns, `server_error` follows the [Problem Details for HTTP APIs](https://tools.ietf.org/html/draft-ietf-appsawg-http-problem-00) draft specification guide and thus has the following attributes:

 | Attribute | Type   | Description                                                                                                                     |
 | --------- | ----   | ------------------------------------------------------------------------------------------------------------------------------- |